isabel-vs/ICA_BlindSourceSeparation/docs/src/jade.md

 **Memory Usage**: Storing and processing multiple cumulant matrices can require substantial memory, especially for high-dimensional data.

-**Less Effective for Gaussian Sources**: Assumes non-Gaussianity; performance degrades when sources are close to Gaussian.
+**Less Effective for Gaussian Sources**: Assumes non-Gaussianity.
+Performance degrades when sources are close to Gaussian.

 **Fixed-Point Performance**: Lacks adaptability in convergence behavior compared to some gradient-based or iterative refinement methods.